Divide and Conquer for Combinatorial Optimization and Distributed Quantum Computation: Background

-The quantum and classical processors then work together to optimize the expectation value of this objective function.
-The role of the classical computer is to select and update a set of parameters that define a variational ansatz (i.e., a parametrized quantum circuit) based on the current expectation value.
-The quantum computer's job is to then execute the ansatz and measure the new expectation value.
-This variational loop continues until a maximum, minimum, or some other threshold condition is reached.
+In a hybrid variational algorithm, a quantum and classical processor work together to optimize the expectation value of the problem's objective function.
+The classical computer runs an optimization routine (e.g., gradient descent), iteratively updating a set of parameters that define a parameterized quantum circuit, called an \textit{ansatz}.
+During the optimization procedure, the objective function is evaluated using a QC by first preparing the quantum state defined by the current parameter values and then measuring the expectation value of this state with respect to the objective function.

-There are three main components to the variational ansatz.
-First is the initial state $\ket{s}$ which is the state on which we act with carefully chosen unitary operators to create our ansatz.
-The other two components are the phase separation unitary $e^{i \gamma C}$ and the mixing unitary $e^{i \alpha M}$. $C$ is a diagonal operator, in the computational basis, related to the problem at hand and is usually the same as the objective operator.
-This unitary plays the role of a phase separator between successive applications of the mixing operator.
-The angles $\gamma$ and $\alpha$ are variational parameters with values between $[0,2\pi]$. $M$ is non-diagonal in the computational basis, and its job is to mix the states amongst each other during the optimization.